Grupo-de-Investigacion-ATLAS-PUJ/Atlas-Configured-Quasar/README.md

 NOTE: Clone quasar with the _--recursive_ flag.
 Required since quasar uses source code from other git repositories (specifically: [LogIt](https://github.com/quasar-team/LogIt) is a [git submodule](https://git-scm.com/docs/gitsubmodules))

+For more documentation, head to the doc: [Quasar by Paris Moschovakos](https://quasar.docs.cern.ch/Quasar%20latest.pdf)